-You can choose to show results below the editor or in a new tab by choosing View -> Result -> Show Below Editor or Show in New Page.
+You can choose to show results below the editor or in a new tab by choosing View -> Results -> Show Below Editor or Show in New Page.

-You are allowed to run selected portion of query, just simply highlight commands in the editor and click $\triangleright$ Run Selected.
-To run the current command your cursor is on (position the cursor within the desired command), just simply click the down arrow next to the $\triangleright$ Run button and select Run Current Statement.
+You are allowed to run selected portion of query, just simply highlight commands in the editor and click .
+To run the current command your cursor is on (position the cursor within the desired command), just simply click and hold the button and select Run Current Statement.